Arjona (plant): Ecology

 All species are found in open, not forested situations.
 Arjona patagonica and A. tuberosa appear to have broad habitat adaptability, but may prefer sandy soils.
 A. tuberosa var. tandilensis only appears to grow upon solitary hills of some 400-500m in height which rise above the pampas in some areas in central Argentina (La Pampa Province and Buenos Aires), or on higher, again solitary, mountains of 1500m in Córdoba Province or Uruguay.
 A. megapotamica is found on cold mountaintops in southeastern Brazil.
 All other species are found in dry climates, except A. pusilla, which is the only species to grow in wet environments.

 Arjona species are root hemiparasites, able to derive a portion of their nutrition by having specialised organs on their roots which can attach to the roots of the host plants.
 The host plants involved generally appear to be species of grass.

 A. tuberosa has relatively watery nectar, the sugars in it having a relatively high proportion of glucose and fructose, and a low percentage of sucrose.
 Its flowers are mostly visited by butterflies.

 Uses

-The small tubers of Arjona patagonica were collected by the Ona people as a food in Patagonia.
+The small tubers of Arjona patagonica were collected by the Selkʼnam people as a food in Patagonia.
 The tubers of Arjona tuberosa, called macachín, yaukuna or chaquil in various languages, are collected as a food by the inhabitants of the Monte Desert; these are largely non-indigenous Mapuche people, who began to colonise the area in the 17th century.
 The collectors are generally men (women stay at home now due to the schooling requirements of children) who raise cattle and travel through the desert in search of pasture during the summer season (transhumanism).